Need iced coffee NOW and not up for waiting for cold brew? I’ve got the solution for you: Japanese Iced Coffee!

 Come spring and summer, though, hot coffee doesn’t sound quite as good to me.
 My guy, he never wavers from his steaming-hot cup, but I like a tall, strong glass of iced coffee just as well – maybe even better – once the weather warms.

-I’m a huge fan of cold-brewed iced coffee concentrate, but the half-day process requires some planning ahead, and truthfully, much of the time I’m not so great at that.
+I’m a huge fan of cold-brewed iced coffee concentrate, but the half-day process requires some planning ahead, and the truth is … I’m not always a plan-ahead type of gal.

 Enter a newish-to-me, practically instant method that results in an incredible glass of iced coffee: Japanese-Style Iced Coffee!